History

 Education changes lives and since 1955, Central Oregon Community College Foundation scholarships have enabled students to learn new skills, earn technical certificates, complete two-year associate degrees, and be prepared to pursue the remainder of their undergraduate studies at a college or university.

 The COCC Foundation is the oldest community college foundation in Oregon.
 Its assets have grown significantly over the years from the first gift of $500 to nearly $30 million today.
-In addition to scholarship awards, the COCC Foundation also provides assistance in a variety of ways, from supporting departmental programs to providing funding for the Nancy R. Chandler Lecture Series program.
-In 2022-23, the Foundation offered more than $1.8 million in scholarships and program funds.
+In addition to scholarship awards, the COCC Foundation also provides assistance in a variety of ways, from supporting departmental programs to providing funding for the Nancy R. Chandler Lecture Series program to leading the fundraising efforts for the college’s Madras Campus Expansion.
+In 2023-24, the Foundation offered more than $2 million in scholarships and program funds.
 For more information, call 541-383-7225 or visit cocc.edu/foundation.